Relintai/pandemonium_engine_docs/03_usage/15_scripting/13_singletons_autoload.md

 Autoloading nodes and scripts can give us these characteristics.

-Note:

-    Pandemonium won't make an AutoLoad a "true" singleton as per the singleton design pattern.
+Note: Pandemonium won't make an AutoLoad a "true" singleton as per the singleton design pattern.
 It may still be instanced more than once by the user if desired.

-Tip:

-    If you're creating an autoload as part of an editor plugin, consider `registering it automatically in the Project Settings ( doc_making_plugins_autoload )` when the plugin is enabled.
+Tip: If you're creating an autoload as part of an editor plugin, consider `registering it automatically in the Project Settings` when the plugin is enabled.

 ## AutoLoad

 You can create an AutoLoad to load a scene or a script that inherits from `Node`.

-Note:

-    When autoloading a script, a `Node` will be created and the script will be attached to it.
+Note: When autoloading a script, a `Node` will be created and the script will be attached to it.
 This node will be added to the root viewport before any other scenes are loaded.

 ![](img/singleton.png)